Teddy Bridgewater Player Prop Bets for NFL Week 6 | Denver vs. Las Vegas 10/17/2021

 - The Broncos have run 56.7% passing plays and 43.3% rushing plays this season.
 They rank 24th in the NFL in scoring.

-- Bridgewater has attempted 20 of his 149 passes in the red zone, accounting for 38.5% of his team's red zone plays.
+- Bridgewater has thrown 20 passes in the red zone this season, 38.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Bridgewater's matchup with the Raiders.